-To compile a Design Engine API application, the design engine Java archive (JAR) files from Actuate iServer must be in your class path.
+To compile a Design Engine API application, the design engine Java archive (JAR) files from Actuate iServer must be in your classpath.
 You can find the design engine JAR files in the <Actuate home>/iServer/Jar/BIRT/lib directory folder.
 The main JAR files that contain the design engine classes are coreapi.jar and modelapi.jar files.
 In addition, you need a data design file from which to generate the data objects.
 For this tutorial, the data design file is include.datadesign.

 1 In Java perspective, select File→New→Java Project.
-New Java Project appears as shown in Figure 24-1.
+New Project appears, as shown in Figure 31-1.

-Figure 24-1 Creating the DataObjectExample project
+Figure 31-1 Creating a new project